NIEM/NIEM-Releases/README.md

 - Addition of Controlled Unclassified Information (CUI) metadata
 - Addition of cyber-related content in the MilOps domain
-- Addition of Generic Statistic Information Model (GSIM) content in the new Statistics domain
 - Additional content from the Public Health Emergency Operations Center (PH-EOC) Minimum Data Set added to the Emergency Management domain
 - Biometrics domain content updates
 - Code table updates, including AAMVA and GENC edition 3.0 update 11